trevordbunch/cis411_lab1_CI/labreports/LAB_alecclyde.md

 4562cd8 added npm and node install repreq
 255051e adding template
-13a09b7 Adding the LAB.md and correcting some instructions. d2ddea5 Version 0.0.1 of the lab isntructions ab312fc more progress
+13a09b7 Adding the LAB.md and correcting some instructions. d2ddea5 Version 0.0.1 of the lab instructions ab312fc more progress
 62fb0a5 more progress
 fe1937b more in the lab instructions